-Status Message The lamp has been in operation for 3500 hours.
+Status Message The lamp has been in operation for 2000 hours.
 Install a new lamp for optimal performance.
-If the projector is normally run with Economic selected (See "Setting Lamp mode as Economic" on page 54), you may continue to operate the projector until the 3950 hour lamp warning appears.
-Notice Order Replacement Lamp Lamp>3500 Hours Order a new lamp at lamp.benq.com The lamp has been in operation for 3950 hours.
+If the projector is normally run with Economic selected (See "Setting Lamp mode as Economic" on page 46), you may continue to operate the projector until the 2950 hour lamp warning appears.
+Notice Order Replacement Lamp Lamp > 2000 Hours OK The lamp has been in operation for 2950 hours.
 A new lamp should be fitted to avoid the inconvenience when the projector runs out of lamp time.
-Notice Replace Lamp soon Lamp>3950 Hours Order a new lamp at lamp.benq.com The lamp has been in operation for 4000 hours.
+Notice Replace Lamp Soon Lamp > 2950 Hours OK The lamp has been in operation for 3000 hours.
 It is strongly recommended that you replace the lamp at this age.
 The lamp is a consumable item.
 The lamp brightness diminishes with use.
 This is normal lamp behavior.
 You can replace the lamp whenever you notice that the brightness level has significantly diminished.
-If the lamp is not replaced beforehand, it must be replaced after 4000 hours usage.
-Notice Replace Lamp Now Lamp>4000 Hours Lamp usage time exceeded Order a new lamp at lamp-beng.com OK The lamp MUST be replaced before the projector will operate normally.
-Notice Out of Lamp Usage Time Replace lamp(Refer to user manual) Then reset lamp timer Order a new lamp at lamp.benq.com
+If the lamp is not replaced beforehand, it must be replaced after 3000 hours usage.
+Notice Replace Lamp Now Lamp > 3000 Hours Lamp usage time exceeded OK The lamp MUST be replaced before the projector will operate normally.
+WARNING Out of Lamp Usage Time Replace lamp (refer to user manual) Then reset lamp timer